My loved one is

 24/7 Confidential Helpline

 Drug and alcohol detox programs differ in length but can range from three to ten days.
 The length depends on things like age, drug usage, gender, and health.

 Drug overdose death is the leading cause of death in the United States.
 According to the Centers for Disease Control and Prevention (CDC), 44 Americans die from a prescription opioid overdose daily.
 The National Institute on Drug Abuse (NIDA) further estimates that in 2012, over 2 million Americans aged 12 and older were addicted to prescription opioid painkillers, and an additional 467,000 were addicted to heroin.

 Detox is ridding the body of alcohol and drugs.
 It is highly recommended that detox take place in a medically-supervised setting.

 Withdrawal and detoxification are not the same, although they are often confused.
 Withdrawal refers to the symptoms when someone suddenly stops using drugs or alcohol after regularly using them.
 Detoxification is the process of clearing the body of toxins.

 The length of detox and withdrawal symptoms will vary depending on several factors, including the type of substance, how long you have been using, your age, gender, and overall health.

-The length of detox from opioids will vary depending on the individual.
+The length of an opioid detox program will vary depending on the individual.
 Symptoms of withdrawal may last up to two weeks and sometimes up to 6 months.